dorontal/consciousness/README.md

   human consciousness.

-* Due to the connectedness axiom, whenever some thing changes, it causes a change in every other thing.
+* Due to the connectedness axiom, whenever some thing changes, it causes a change in every other thing, in the fully connected model, or at least in a subset of things, in the partially connected model.
 So whenever something outside of the circle changes, it causes a change in that which is inside the circle.
 This is the beginning of the definition or explanation of "relationship".